ChillySundown/Mallocate/README.md

-**Mallocate: Thread-Caching Malloc**
+**abmalloc: Thread-Caching Malloc**

-Mallocate is a optimized Memory Allocator based on Google's TCMalloc programmed in C++
+abmalloc is a optimized Memory Allocator based on Google's TCMalloc programmed in C++